top of page

 If you're visiting in winter or early spring, bring warm, waterproof clothing, and don’t forget a beanie and gloves.

-Sierra de Gredos, Sapin
+Navamediana Gorge Trail, Sierra de Gredos, Spain

 Here are a couple of great resources (in Spanish, but easily translatable) for exploring this area: